 This character list is a work-in-progress and will be updated with each book’s publication.
 If you’re behind on reading the series, there may be spoilers!

 Alys Armstrong—daughter of Robert Armstrong and a reputed witch, she is living on her family holding in poverty when Maximilian returns to claim Kilderrick.
 She has dark hair and green eyes and a burn scar on her face and arm, a souvenir of Maximilian’s initial attack on Kilderrick.
-Her story is told in The Wolf & the Witch.
+She is 24 in 1375 and her story is The Wolf & the Witch.

-Anna—Elizabeth’s mother, married to Percival D’Acron in an arranged marriage that became a love match.
-She died of a fever when Elizabeth was twelve and Percival was never the same.
+Ardyne—Elizabeth’s mother, married to Percival D’Acron in an arranged marriage that became a love match.
+She died of a fever when Elizabeth was twelve.

 Armorer (Unnamed)—he comes from Carlisle to Kilderrick to work/live at the end of The Wolf & the Witch